fpgacademy/DESim/demos/display/Readme.txt

+The circuit displays "characters" stored in a ROM on HEX0.

-To use this demo:
+In this demo:

 -- The clock input is created by toggling KEY[0]
 -- The active-low synchronous reset input is SW[0]

-The circuit displays "characters" stored in a ROM on HEX0.
-To use the circuit:
+To use:

 1. Set SW[0] to 0 to allow the circuit to be reset
 2. pulse KEY[0] down/up to make a clock cycle